Skip to main content

 Step 3: Gradually Increase Emails Sent

 Slowly increase the number of emails you send each day.
-After a week, you can send around 10–20 emails per day, then increase weekly.
+Here's a rough guideline:

 Step 4: Avoid Sending Bulk Emails Too Soon